 UK Athletics regards First Aid as an essential skill for all Coaches and Leaders and considers that they have a responsibility to maintain their competency in this area.
 UK Athletics recommends that all Leaders and Coaches undertake an appropriate level of first aid training.
 This is mandatory for all new Coaches and Leaders entering the qualification pathway and is a condition of the Coach licencing scheme.
 For Coaches and Leaders who are renewing their license every three years, the requirements are set out in section 3.
-In category C, Coaches must renew their first aid training when they renew their licence.

-2. Linked Documents
+2. Linked Content

-- First Aid training procedure (see point 4)
+- First Aid training procedure

-- How to select a suitable training provider (point 5)
+- How to select a suitable training provider

 - Civil Law and Duty of Care

-- Equality Impact Assessment (Appendix A)
+- Equality Impact Assessment